-Fight a temporary restraining order issued against with a Bergen County Domestic Violence Law Firm
+Fight a Temporary Restraining Order with an Essex County Domestic Violence Law Firm

 The process for dealing with allegations of domestic violence moves at an extremely fast pace.
 Under New Jersey law, when police are called to the scene of a domestic violence incident, even if nobody claims to be the victim of domestic violence, if the officers have probable cause to believe that an act of domestic violence has occurred they must arrest the individual believed to have committed the offense, sign a criminal complaint charging the individual, or both.
 If an alleged victim seeks a restraining order, a hearing on the application for a final restraining order will be scheduled right away and that hearing will likely take place within days rather than weeks or months.
-If you are at risk of a restraining order being created against you, you need to speak with a Bergen County domestic violence law firm.
+If you are at risk of a restraining order being created against you, you need to speak with an Essex County restraining order lawyer.

 How a Restraining Order Will Affect Your Life

 A restraining order can do much more than just prevent one person from having contact with another.
 If a final restraining order is issued against you, your name will be included in the Domestic Violence Central Registry indefinitely.
 Also, a final restraining order can impact your ability to communicate with your children, can cause problems at work, or can present a significant problem in custody disputes.
 A final restraining order will result in your inability to obtain a firearms purchaser card and the forfeiture of your firearms.
 In fact, even if you successfully defend against an application for a final restraining order, you may nevertheless be ordered to forfeit your weapons.

 A violation of a single term of a domestic violence restraining order can result in a criminal conviction for contempt, and a subsequent conviction for a violation of a restraining order will result in a minimum term of imprisonment of thirty days.

 The Process of Issuing a Restraining Order in Essex County